 - 5.2.1 Fences and Walls Along the Front or Side of a Lot.
-Fences or walls shall not exceed four (4) feet in height within the minimum yard requirements as set forth in these Regulations when such fences or walls are located closer to the Street than that point of the Principal Building which is farthest from the Front Lot Line.
-On corner lots, this requirement shall apply to those points of the Principal Building which are opposite both Streets.
-Therefore, for purposes of calculating the maximum permitted fence or wall height, Principal Buildings (homes) on corner lots with facades facing both streets shall be considered to have two fronts.
-The maximum height along a street front is four (4) feet.
-These regulations are illustrated on a diagram that follows this section. - 5.2.2 Fences and Walls to the Rear of a Lot.
-Fences or walls shall not exceed six (6) feet in height within the minimum yard requirements as set forth in these Regulations when such fences or walls are located farther from the Front Lot Line than that point of the Principal Building which is farthest from any Front Lot Line.
-For the purpose of calculating the maximum permitted fence or wall height, Principal Buildings (homes) on corner lots with facades facing both streets shall be considered to have two (2) fronts.
-Six (6) foot fences may only extend from the interior rear corner (plane) of the Dwelling and continue at six (6) feet in height to the nearest opposite rear corner of the Dwelling closest to the street.
-The maximum height along any street front is four (4) feet.
+Fences or walls shall not exceed four (4) feet in height within the minimum yard requirements as set forth in these Regulations when such fences or walls are located closer to the Street than that point of the Principal Building which is closest from the Front Lot Line.
+These regulations are illustrated on a diagram that follows this section. - 5.2.2 Fences and Walls to the Rear or Side of a Lot.
+Except as provided for in 5.2.1, all other fences or walls shall not exceed six (6) feet in height within the minimum yard requirements as set forth in these Regulations.
 These regulations are illustrated on a diagram that follows this section. - 5.2.3 Fences or Walls Located on Top of Retaining Walls or Fill.
 The maximum height of fences or walls set forth in the preceding subsections shall be measured from the pre-existing grade, and may not be increased by fill or fill enclosed by retaining walls that have the cumulative effect of increasing the total height of the fence or wall to greater than the heights permitted by these Regulations within the minimum yard requirements.
 Stone walls and retaining walls not exceeding three (3) feet in height shall be excluded from the provisions of this Section.

-The total height of any fence and wall shall not exceed 4' in height in any case.
-However, any uses which are subject to a special permit the Commission may increase this height in the interest of buffering one use from another as part of that special permit
+The total height of any fence and wall shall not exceed 6' in height in any case.
+However, any uses which are subject to a special permit the Commission may increase this height in the interest of buffering one use from another as part of that special permit.